iferminm/iferminm.github.io/content/Blog/what_to_learn.md

-There are millions of articles and blog posts out there trying to tell you what to learn next or which language or technologies are worth your attention, thinkgs like *Top 10 programming languages* or *Learn one of these languages and you'll be done* with some statistivs about language popularity but the truth is, none of those make sense no one can tell you what to learn and you don't need to study whatever is popular out there all the time.
+There are millions of articles and blog posts out there trying to tell you what to learn next or which language or technologies are worth your attention, things like *Top 10 programming languages* or *Learn one of these languages and you'll be done* with some statistics about language popularity but the truth is, none of those make sense no one can tell you what to learn and you don't need to study whatever is popular out there all the time.

-Truth is, while popular languages are widely used, also, supply is high, hence, salaries will tend to be lower, on the onther hand, if you learn the not-so-popular ones, salaries would be higher but you'll end up most likely having a hard time finding a job.
+Truth is, while popular languages are widely used, also, supply is high, hence, salaries will tend to be lower, on the other hand, if you learn the not-so-popular ones, salaries would be higher but you'll end up most likely having a hard time finding a job.